 Accept feedback and refine research and investigation.

-Prescribe quantities of required material to begin balancing your soil eg; lime, compost, seaweed
+Prescribe quantities of required mineral/composts to begin balancing your soil eg; lime, compost, seaweed (do it slowly)

 - or -